ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 #### InternetDownloadSpeed

-- Your internet download speed from the nearest server is too low.
-Download speed is expected to be at least above 15MBps and at best above 50MBps.
+- Your internet download speed from the nearest test server is too low.
+Download speed is expected to be at least above 10Mb/s and at best above 50Mb/s.

 #### InternetUploadSpeed

-- Your internet upload speed to the nearest server is too low.Upload speed is expected to be at least above 15MBps and at best above 50MBps.
+- Your internet upload speed to the nearest test server is too low.
+Upload speed is expected to be at least above 10Mb/s and at best above 50Mb/s.